Drag and Drop table content with JavaScript

 Here are minimal steps to enable content dragging in table:

-• place table(s) inside <div id="drag"> to enable content dragging
+• place table(s) inside <div id=”redips-drag”> to enable content dragging

-• functions and data structure are defined in namespace (easier integration with other JS frameworks)
+• methods and data structure are defined in namespace (easier integration with other JS frameworks)

-• forbidding or allowing table cells marked with class name "mark" (depends on "marked_cell" parameter)
+• forbidding or allowing TDs marked with class name “redips-mark”

-• option to define exceptions and allow certain DIV elements to the marked table cell
+• option to define exceptions and allow dropping certain DIV elements to the marked cell

 • option to define single content cell on the table declared with "multiple" drop option